timholy/Revise.jl/README.md

 - when a revision is triggered, the source file(s) are re-parsed, and a diff between the cached version and the new version is created. `eval` the diff in the appropriate module(s).
-- replace the cached version of each source file with the new version.
+- replace the cached version of each source file with the new version, so that further changes are `diff`ed against the most recent update.

 ## Caveats